-- In a large bowl combine applesauce, almond butter, sugar, vanilla extract, salt and baking soda.
+- In a large bowl combine applesauce, almond butter, sugar, vanilla extract, salt and baking powder.
 Stir in flour.

 - Stir in nut and dried fruit mixture smashing it against the sides of the bowl with a spatula until all ingredients are combined.

 - Cover the bowl and chill for 2 hours.